mantidproject/mantidimaging/docs/developer_docs/tutorials/vsc_setup.rst

 - Open the File -> Preferences -> Settings menu
 - Search for "Auto Save"
 - Select the preferred auto save option.
-It is recommended to use :code:`onFocusChange` as it will save the file whenever the editor loses focus, which can help prevent data loss while working on multiple files.
+It is recommended to use ``onFocusChange`` as it will save the file whenever the editor loses focus, which can help prevent data loss while working on multiple files.

 Debugging with Python
 ---------------------